 2. The monitoring and review referred to in paragraph 1 shall be aimed at:

-(a) Assessing and reviewing the needs and priorities of developing States Parties in terms of capacity-building and the transfer of marine technology, paying particular attention to the special requirements of developing States Parties and to the special circumstances of small island developing States and least developed countries;
+(a) Assessing and reviewing the needs and priorities of developing States Parties in terms of capacity-building and the transfer of marine technology, paying particular attention to the special requirements of developing States Parties and to the special circumstances of small island developing States and least developed countries, in accordance with article 44, paragraph 4;

 (b) Reviewing the support required, provided and mobilized, and gaps in meeting the assessed needs of developing States Parties in relation to this Agreement;

-(c) Identifying and mobilizing funds under the financial mechanism;
+(c) Identifying and mobilizing funds under the financial mechanism to develop and implement capacity-building and the transfer of marine technology, including for the conduct of needs assessments;

 (d) Measuring performance on the basis of agreed indicators and reviewing results-based analyses, including on the output, progress and effectiveness of capacity-building and transfer of marine technology under this Agreement, as well as successes and challenges;

-(e) Making recommendations for proposed ways forward and follow-up activities, including on how capacity-building and the transfer of marine technology could be further enhanced to allow developing States Parties to strengthen their implementation of the Agreement.
+(e) Making recommendations for follow-up activities, including on how capacity-building and the transfer of marine technology could be further enhanced to allow developing States Parties, taking into account the special circumstances of small island developing States, to strengthen their implementation of the Agreement.

-3. Monitoring and review shall be carried out by the [Conference of the Parties, which shall decide upon the details and modalities of such review and monitoring] [the capacity-building and transfer of marine technology committee under the guidance of the Conference of the Parties].
+3. Monitoring and review shall be carried out by the capacity-building and transfer of marine technology committee under the guidance of the Conference of the Parties.

-4. In supporting the monitoring and review of capacity-building and the transfer of marine technology, Parties shall submit reports in a format and at such intervals to be determined by the Conference of the Parties[, on the recommendations of the capacity building and transfer of marine technology committee], including, where applicable, inputs from regional and subregional committees on capacity-building and the transfer of marine technology, which should be made publicly available.
+4. In supporting the monitoring and review of capacity-building and the transfer of marine technology, Parties shall submit reports in a format and at such intervals to be determined by the Conference of the Parties, on the recommendation of the capacity building and transfer of marine technology committee, including, where applicable, inputs from regional and subregional committees on capacity-building and the transfer of marine technology, which should be made publicly available.
 Parties shall ensure that reporting requirements for Parties, in particular developing States Parties, are streamlined and not onerous in any way, including in terms of costs and time requirements.

-[Article 47bis
+Article 47 bis

-Capacity-building and transfer of marine technology committee]
+Capacity-building and transfer of marine technology committee

-[1.
-A capacity-building and transfer of marine technology committee is hereby established.
+1. A capacity-building and transfer of marine technology committee is hereby established.

 2. The committee shall consist of members possessing appropriate qualifications who serve in their expert capacity, nominated by Parties and elected by the Conference of the Parties, taking into account gender balance and equitable geographic distribution, and providing for representation on the committee from the least developed countries and small island developing States.
-The terms of reference and modalities for the operation of the committee, including its selection process and the terms of members’ mandates, shall be determined by the Conference of the Parties at its first meeting.
+The terms of reference and modalities for the operation of the committee shall be determined by the Conference of the Parties.

-3. The Conference of the Parties shall consider the reports and recommendations of the committee on capacity-building and the transfer of marine technology and take appropriate action.]
+3. The Conference of the Parties shall consider the reports and recommendations of the committee on capacity-building and the transfer of marine technology and take appropriate action.

 PART VI